Executive Productivity

 OPEX — Sales & Marketing: Actual $890K vs Budget $920K (-$30K, -3.3%).
 Favorable variance from delayed Q1 brand campaign launch (now scheduled April 15).
 Two open SDR headcount positions unfilled — recruiting pipeline active, expect backfill by May.

 That’s not a template with numbers plugged in.
 The agent pulled transaction-level data, identified the causal factors, and wrote commentary that reads like your best FP&A analyst produced it.
 McKinsey’s 2025 Global Finance Practice report found that finance teams spend 49% of their time on data gathering and reconciliation — exactly the work this agent eliminates.
+For the specific variance commentary workflow configuration, see our use case breakdown.

 Base Case (70% probability): Ending cash of $8.2M at Q2 close.
 Assumes current collection patterns (DSO 42 days), budgeted revenue attainment at 98%, and vendor payments on standard terms.
 Operating runway: 14 months at current burn.